OpenBioML/chemnlp/CONTRIBUTING.md

 If this (`text`) is a column name, we will use the values from the column (therefore, effectively, jointly sample the `column` and `text` columns).
 If there are multiple values for one field, we will sample combinations.
 If you want to suggest sampling from different prompt prefixes, you can do so by specifying a template fields and different `text` (but no `column`).

+In case you run into issues (or think you don't have enough compute or storage, please let us know).
+Also, in some cases `csv` might not be the best format.
+If you think that `csv` is not suitable for your dataset, let us know.

+For now, you do not need to upload the transformed datasets anywhere.
+We will collect the URLs of the raw data in `meta.yaml` and the code to produce curated data in `transform.py` and then run in this on dedicated infrastructure.

+### How will the datasets be used?

+If your dataset is in tabular form, we will construct prompts using, for example, the LIFT framework.
+In this case, we will sample from the identifier and targets columns.
+If you specify prompt templates, we will also sample from those.
+Therefore, it is very important that the column names in the `meta.yaml` match the ones in the file that `transform.py` produces.
+One example of a prompt we might construct is `"What is the <target_name> of <identifier>"`, where we sample `target_name` from the names of the targets listed in `meta.yaml` and `identifier` from the identifiers provided in `meta.yaml`.

+For datasets that are not in tabular form, we are still discussing the best process, but we also envision that we might perform some named-entity-recognition to also use some of the text datasets in a framework such as LIFT.
+Otherwise, we will simple use them in the typical GPT pretraining task.

 ## Implementing a dataloader